Jakob Blankenburg: Early life and education

 From 2015 to 2021, Blankenburg studied political science at Leibniz University Hannover.
 During his studies, he did an internship with Lars Klingbeil.

 Political career

 In parliament, Blankenburg has been serving on the Committee on the Environment, Nature Conservation, Nuclear Safety and Consumer Protection and the Parliamentary Advisory Board on Sustainable Development.
+Since the 2025 elections, he has been his parliamentary group's spokesperson on the environment and climate protection.

 Within his parliamentary group, Blankenburg belongs to the Parliamentary Left, a left-wing movement.